- Research article

 Electronic supplementary material

-Additional file 2: Figure S1.
-“The distribution of high-, intermediate- and low- CYP3A5 expression phenotypes, inferred from diplotypes.”
+Additional file 2: “The distribution of high-, intermediate- and low- CYP3A5 expression phenotypes, inferred from diplotypes.”
 The Figure shows inferred CYP3A5 expression phenotypes, assuming that CYP3A5*6 causes low/non-expression of CYP3A5.
 The size of each circle is proportional to the number of individuals sampled from a given population (see Additional file Table S1).
 (PDF 353 KB)

-Additional file 3: Figure S2.
-“The distribution of high-, intermediate- and low- CYP3A5 expression phenotypes, inferred from diplotypes.”
+Additional file 3: “The distribution of high-, intermediate- and low- CYP3A5 expression phenotypes, inferred from diplotypes.”
 The Figure shows inferred CYP3A5 expression phenotypes, assuming that CYP3A5*6 does not cause low/non-expression of CYP3A5.
 The size of each circle is proportional to the number of individuals sampled from a given population (see Additional file Table S1).
 (PDF 353 KB)

-Additional file 5: Table S2.
-“Geographic co-ordinates, sample size and major language family of each population genotyped in the geographic survey of clinically relevant CYP3A5 alleles.
+Additional file 5: “Geographic co-ordinates, sample size and major language family of each population genotyped in the geographic survey of clinically relevant CYP3A5 alleles.
 The CYP3A5 gene was re-sequenced in five Ethiopian populations.”
 This Table provides details of all populations which were genotyped, and re-sequenced for this study.
 (PDF 215 KB)

 About this article